danielweck/epub3-sliderizer/README.md

 EPUB3-Sliderizer
 ================

 A simple utility to easily create __EPUB 3__ / __HTML 5__ slidedecks: just one output fileset &#8658; dual support for e-book readers and web browsers.
 The input format is a single text file that uses a basic line-by-line syntax (no XML).
 Markdown and tag-soup HTML are supported (they get "massaged" into the required (X)HTML5 markup).
 Visual styles can be overridden using regular CSS.

 Slides can be edited directly within the web browser: syntax-highlighting editor for mixed Markdown / HTML code + live `contentEditable` WYSIWYG mode (see demo below).
+This feature uses modern web browser's local storage, so that local edits can survive page reloads (useful if you need to fix typos during a live presentation :) ).

 **[Screenshots](#screenshots) further down this page.**